HIGHLEVEL SETUP

 Preferences and notifications

-Define default notification settings for each user role (Admin, Sales, Support), including when they receive email, SMS, or in-app alerts for activities such as task assignments, mentions, and call outcomes.
+Define default notification settings for agency account admins, including when they receive email, SMS, or in-app alerts for activities such as task assignments, mentions, and call outcomes.

 Set a primary system email address (for example, [email protected]) to receive account notifications, alerts, and system updates.
 Configure a branded sending domain (such as email.clientdomain.com) so outbound messages reflect the business identity.